Hamish Ogston: Philanthropy

 Ogston is one of Yorkshire's biggest philanthropists and in 2008 he gave £2m to York Minster, helping the Minster reach its target for vital restoration work to start.
 At the request of York City Council, he provided the initial funding to commission a report on the possible development of 100 acres of brown field site in the centre of York.
 He is a Vice-President of the Georgian Theatre Royal, Richmond, North Yorkshire and a former benefactor of the Oxford Philharmonic Trust.
 In 2020, during the coronavirus pandemic, Hamish's charitable foundation gave £375,000 to the Georgian Theatre Royal to fund part of a project to upgrade the historic auditorium.

 In 2009 Ogston funded the construction of Cranleigh School's new organ, a project undertaken by the renowned organ maker Mander Organs.
 In 2011 Ogston pledged NZ$4m to help rebuild Christchurch Cathedral, New Zealand following the earthquake.
 In March 2014, after seeing nothing had been done with the building, he reiterated his offer and recommended the establishment of foundation to oversee construction work.
-He has also donated the cost of building the Life Sciences building at St Edward's School, Oxford and in July 2013 the building was formally named the Ogston Building.
-Through his support and further donations, St Edward's School has also been able to acquire a site for a new and much bigger music school, which has been named The Ogston Music School.
+He donated the cost of building the Life Sciences building at St Edward's School, Oxford and in July 2013 it was formally named the Ogston Building.
+With his further donations, the school acquired a site for a new and bigger music school, known as The Ogston Music School.

-During November 2017, it was announced that Ogston had donated £384,000 to Liverpool Cathedral for the renovation of the organ, which is the UK's largest pipe organ.
+In November 2017, it was announced that Ogston had donated £384,000 to Liverpool Cathedral for the renovation of the organ, which is the UK's largest pipe organ.
 This was celebrated by a special service at which Ogston's hot air balloon was inflated inside the Cathedral's Main Space.

 Ogston has played a role in the rejuvenation of Rangoon General Hospital.
 At the behest of the Burmese leader of the opposition, Aung San Suu Kyi, Ogston held discussions with seven British university medical schools, to find one that would be prepared to rebuild the Hospital's healthcare system and provide a degree course for the brightest Burmese medical students.
 The leading candidate was University College London Medical School, who submitted an outline proposal to Aung San Suu Kyi in her role as head of the hospital rejuvenation committee.